vuesence/vue-faq/docs/en/backend/backend.md

 :::

-:::: details Are there any free open APIs with real data?
+::: details Are there any free open APIs with real data?

 Plenty.
 For example, [here](https://github.com/public-apis/public-apis)

-Google ``public api``.
+Google `public api`.

 You can also poke around relevant sites in DevTools / Network for endpoints with data in a suitable format

 :::

-:::: details How to make your own backend?
+::: details How to make your own backend?

 If you already know JavaScript, it should not be a problem to install and run Node.js with an HTTP server.